 13.8 Interest

-Interest on any unpaid amounts, including disputed amounts, shall be calculated in accordance with 18 C.F.R. § 35.19a.
+Interest payments due hereunder shall be calculated in accordance with 18 C.F.R. § 35.19a.
 Interest on unpaid amounts shall be calculated from the due date of the invoice to the date of payment.
 When payments are made by mail, invoices shall be considered as having been paid on the date of receipt by the other Party.

 13.9 Payment During Dispute

-In the event of a billing dispute (that does not constitute a breach of this Agreement specified in Article 17) between FPL and the Customer, each Party shall continue to provide services and pay all invoices.
+In the event of a billing dispute (that does not constitute a breach of this Agreement specified in Article 17) between FPL and Customer, each Party shall continue to provide services and pay all invoices.

 13.10 Collection Expense